 - Will you be selling the entire business or book?
 Or are you considering a partial sale?

 - Would you consider a merger or a “sell and stay” instead of an outright sale?

 After an initial discussion, you may decide it’s not the deal for you, or not the right time.
-Either way, this can still be a good exercise.
-Talking with a buyer will give your insight into what options are available to you in your region, and with your business model.
-It can also help you understand what you need to work on to be ready when the time to sell does come.
-The information you discover can help shape your exit or growth plans–or both.
+Either way, this can still be a valuable exercise.
+Talking with your M&A consultant and with buyers will provide you with insight into what options are available to you in your region, and with your business model.
+It can also help you understand what you need to work on to help shape your exit or growth plans–or both.
 If now is the right time, you’ll want to start a conversation with the prospective buyer(s) that covers some of the topics above.
 The next step after that is signing non-disclosure agreements and starting the due diligence process.

 Remember that the right buyer isn’t always, or even usually, the highest bidder or the first through the door.
-The right buyer will be the one who provides the best cultural match to ensure a smooth transition and a solid future for you, your staff and your clients.
+Fit is a vital consideration.
+The right buyer will be the one who provides the best cultural match to ensure a well-ordered transition and a solid future for you, your staff and your clients.